averykhoo/recipes/lazy-brownies.md

 2. Pour in the microwaved butter/chocolate
 3. Blend some more

-*   0.5 to 2 tsp vanilla extract
+*   0.5 to 1.5 tsp vanilla extract
-*   1 to 1.5 cups plain flour
+*   1 to 1.5 cups plain or cake flour
 *   0.5 to 0.75 tsp salt
-*   (up to 1.5 cups of add-ons, e.g. chocolate or peanut butter chips, nuts, marshmallow, etc)
+*   (up to 1.5 cups of chocolate chips or other add-ons, e.g. peanut butter chips, nuts, marshmallows, etc)

 1. Blend/stir/fold until just mixed
-2. Pour into a pan with base 120 square inches, or about an inch high
+2. Pour into a baking pan with base 120 square inches, or about an inch high
 3. Bake at 180°C for 20 mins
 4. Leave on counter to room temp
 5. Solidify in fridge once cool (warm things will spoil fridge food)